vladislav-tomashov/shortest-way/README.md

 # shortest-way
-I heard a task from AWS.
+This task can be asked diring hiring interview.
 The task is following:
 There is a known set of all English words consisting of 4 letters.
-What is minimal transformations number from "POOL" to "SEAL".
+What is minimal transformations number from word "POOL" to word "SEAL".
-A transformation is defined as one letter change in the word that produces another word from the set.
+A transformation is a one letter change in the word that produces another word.

-This code contains my implementation of this task in TypeScript.
+In this repository you can find my implementation of a solution for this task.